Doctor of Philosophy

 This work is among the early literature to investigate the impact of bilateral coordination in hearing aids on the users’ auditory performance.
 Also, this work is the first to demonstrate the effect of auditory training in sound localization on the speech intelligibility performance.

-Ibrahim, Iman Elsabah, "Effects of Coordinated Bilaterial Hearing Aids and Auditory Training on Sound Localization" (2013).
+Ibrahim, Iman Elsabah, "Effects of Coordinated Bilateral Hearing Aids and Auditory Training on Sound Localization" (2013).
 Electronic Thesis and Dissertation Repository.
 1166.